LaMP-Benchmark/LaMP/README.md

     --output_file /*Address to the results file*/ \
 ```

-The output file should follow the exact same format as the gold files:
+The pred files should follow the exact same format as the gold files:

 ```
 {